Christmas Presents: A Life in Progress

 |

-This compilation of 82 years of wisdom is light and fun to read, showcasing Casey's unique and somewhat cynical brand of humor.
+This compilation of 83 years of wisdom is light and fun to read, showcasing Casey's unique, unfiltered brand of humor.
 No subject is sacred.
 Every aspect of his life is examined and reflected upon, including growing up in the 1930s in Nevada, working on the railroad, his various political campaigns, raising seven children and serving in the Navy during World War II.

 Although his attempts to bring back industrial hemp as a cash crop for Colorado farmers failed, he gave the impetus to legislators in other states to follow in his footsteps.
 Due to Casey's courageous pioneering in the field, 26 states have now introduced pro-hemp legislation and 14 states have passed it.